SoftUni-Internal/interactive-content/EN/00-DOM/03-DOM-Manipulations.md

 let p = article.lastElementChild; // returns the <p> tag of the article
 ```

-Both of these methods would return **null** if there are no children elements.
+Both of these methods would return **null** if there were no children elements.

 Other properties for navigation between **next** and **previous** elements are: